danjulio/tCam/tCam/readme.md

 The 'X' button returns to the previous screen without change.
 The 'C' button clears the value.
 The backspace button clears the last entered number.
 The checkmark button saves the new setting and returns to the previous screen.

 #### Browse Screen
 The Browse Screen is used to view files on the Micro-SD card.
 When displayed it shows the last recorded image or video.
 The Browse Screen displaying an image file is shown below.
+The Browse screen is displayed with the current palette and min/max marker settings.

 ![tCam Browse Screen](pictures/tCam_screenshots/tcam_browse_image.png)